 Throughout his career, Johnson tackled complex issues like racism, homosexuality, genocide, and violence.
 For his distinguished body of work in television, he received eight DGA Award Nominations and won five DGA Awards for directing The Oscar Underwood Story episode of the mini-series Profiles in Courage and the dramatic short Birdbath, as well as the movies for television My Sweet Charlie, That Certain Summer, and Lincoln.
 He was also honored with eleven Emmy nominations and received two Emmys for directing Wallenberg: A Hero’s Story and Lincoln.

-Lamont Johnson served on the Directors Guild's National Board from 1977 to 1979 and was a founding member of the DGA’s Special Projects Committee.
+Lamont Johnson served on the DGA’s National Board from 1977-1979, on the Western Directors Council from 1973-1979, on the 1973 Negotiating Committee and was a founding member of the DGA’s Special Projects Committee.

 Johnson passed away in October 2010.